-Thrust into stardom at the age of nine, Emma Watson is best known for her role as ‘Hermione Granger’ in the ‘Harry Potter’ movies.
+Thrust into stardom at nine, Emma Watson is best known for her role as ‘Hermione Granger’ in the Harry Potter series.

 Emma is campaigning for gender equality, animal welfare, environmental issues, and sustainable fashion.

-In this article, I’ll introduce you to the most important events that define Emma Watson’s sustainable fashion journey.
+This article will introduce you to the most important events that define Emma Watson’s sustainable fashion journey.

 How It All Began

-According to Emma, her interest in ethical fashion began when she learned about the fashion industry’s carbon impact.
+Emma’s interest in ethical fashion began when she learned about the fashion industry’s carbon impact.

 At that point, Emma decided to use her platform to voice these concerns.

-People Tree Collection – 2009-2011
+People Tree Collection – 2009 to 2011

-In one of her first initiatives of support, Emma Watson modelled for a sustainable fashion collection launched by ‘People Tree’.
+In one of her first support initiatives, Emma Watson modeled for a sustainable fashion collection launched by People Tree.

-She acted as creative advisor on the line and worked closely with the label’s founder and CEO, Safia Minney.
+She acted as a creative advisor on the line and worked closely with the label’s founder and CEO, Safia Minney.

 ‘White Shirt Project’ – 2014